Welcome to my website !

 Detailing – Once the major shapes are created, I add the various details that compose the aircraft: panel lines, rivets, screws, fairings, various bits of equipment, etc. Once this is done, I now have the template from which I will create the final illustrations.

 Weathering – This is arguably the most important step.
 Until now the illustration had a very clean and bland “computer-generated 3D” look.
 Adding some weathering really makes it come to life.
-Many elements compose the weathering: paint wear and chips, repaints, discolouration, oil staining and streaming, scratches, exhaust staining, mud and dust, etc.
+Many elements compose the weathering: paint wear and chips, repaints, discoloration, oil staining and streaming, scratches, exhaust and gunsmoke staining, mud and dust, etc.